 The title of the painting, “Samidare” means early summer rain in Japanese, or translated more literally, “rain in May”.
-The word first appeared in a poem composed in the 12th century.
+The word, "Samidare" first appeared in a poem of the 12th century.
 Since then it indicates on and off rains through which the sun or moon can be seen in between.

 Going back to the painting by Nikka Tanaka, it depicts the moment after a shower when a weak ray of sun appears in the landscape.
 A bird flies through, enjoying the patch of sun in the moment, and sings (observe the bird’s mouth).